 In addition to providing an extra layer of protection from ransomware, – using cloud storage services causes raw data and metadata to be stored separately, making them more difficult to corrupt.
 Furthermore, cloud compute may be used for data monitoring (and thus earlier detection).

-For additional discussion, register here for Storage Switzerland’s upcoming webinar in collaboration with Druva, “Ransomware: Strategies for Protecting Your Weakest Link – Endpoints,” which will air Thursday, November 15th at 3:00 P.M.
-ET / Noon Pacific Time.
+For additional discussion, register here for Storage Switzerland’s on demand webinar in collaboration with Druva “Ransomware: Strategies for Protecting Your Weakest Link – Endpoints”.